LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

  - No longer relying on global values, allowing better encapsulation of the backend and previews
  - `Preview` will be mounted with `DndProvider` using a `React.createPortal`, thus you don't need to worry about mounting your `Preview` at the top of the tree for the absolute positioning to work correctly

+Moreover, every backend in a pipeline will now need a new property called `id` and the library will warn if it isn't specified.
+The `MultiBackend` will try to guess it if possible, but that might fail and you will need to define them explicitly.

-Note that this isn't a breaking change, you can continue using the library as before.
+Note that these aren't breaking changes, you can continue using the library as before.

 ## License